Promotion of breastfeeding

 • Develop and implement a national guideline on breastfeeding and expression.

-• Develop awareness-campaigns regarding the benefits of breastfeeding.
+• Develop awareness-campaigns and educational programmes for parents and healthcare professionals regarding the benefits of breastfeeding.

 Breastfeeding wheel (23)